Mary Lou Fulton College for Teaching and Learning Innovation policies

 Advising

-The Office of Academic and Career Success is dedicated to providing students with the very best academic support and guidance in every phase of their academic program.
+The Office of Career and Academic Success is dedicated to providing students with the very best academic support and guidance in every phase of their academic program.
 Academic program advisors provide students with assistance in selecting classes and in fulfilling program requirements.
-Each ASU campus has dedicated academic advisors knowledgeable about all Mary Lou Fulton Teachers College programs.
-Students should see the MLFTC undergraduate student services webpage for advising locations and contact information.
+Each ASU campus has dedicated academic advisors knowledgeable about all Mary Lou Fulton College for Teaching and Learning Innovation programs.
+Students should review MLFC undergraduate student services for advising locations and contact information.
 Students are encouraged to meet with their advisors every semester.

 Credit and registration

-Students are limited to a maximum of 18 credit hours per term.
+Students are limited to a maximum of 18 credit hours per semester.
 Enrollment in additional credit hours requires college academic advisor approval.

 Audit